top of page

 Teenager overwhelmed with studying and revising

-Exam stress is a common experience for children and teenagers, often bringing a mix of anxiety, pressure, and uncertainty.
+Exam stress and anxiety is a common experience for children and teenagers, often bringing a mix of anxiety, pressure, and uncertainty.
 As a parent, witnessing your teenager navigate through this challenging period can be tough – sparking all sorts of emotions such as anxiety, frustration and feelings of helplessness.
 However, there are ways you can help them cope effectively and navigate through their exams with resilience.

 Before we look at the what you can do to support your child, let's delve a little into the understanding of exam stress.

-What is Exam Stress?
+What is Exam Stress in Teenagers?

 Exam stress refers to the physical, emotional, and psychological reactions that occur when an individual feels under pressure to perform well on exams.
 It can manifest as feelings of anxiety, nervousness, fear, or worry about their ability to succeed.